Veedrac/Sublime-Extras/readme.md

 ### Useful bonuses using run_multiple_commands

-Thanks to Nilium who posted the original version for run_multiple_commands on the forums.
+Thanks to Nilium who posted the original version for run_multiple_commands [on the forums](http://www.sublimetext.com/forum/viewtopic.php?t=8677)!

 #### A duplicate that selects the just-duplicated line if done on a line